yeoman/Hackathons/README.md

 First of all, you should probably go through our [contribution guidelines](http://yeoman.io/contributing/).

 Understanding [the way we label issues](http://yeoman.io/contributing/ticketing.html) will help you find bugs you can fix or features you can create.
+The core Yeoman system consist of:

+- [yeoman-generator](https://github.com/yeoman/generator-generator) which is the system used by any generator
+- [yo](https://github.com/yeoman/yo) which is the command line interface.
+- [yeoman-environment](https://github.com/yeoman/environment) which is responsible of handling the lifecyle and bootstrap of generators in a specific environment (your app).

-The core Yeoman system consist of [yeoman-generator](https://github.com/yeoman/generator-generator) which is the system used by any generator, and of [yo](https://github.com/yeoman/yo) which is the command line interface.
-You can also check the [Yeoman github organization](https://github.com/yeoman) to see the list of official generators and plugins we maintains (not that you have to work on "official" stuff).
+You can also check the [Yeoman github organization](https://github.com/yeoman) to see the list of official generators and plugins we maintains.
+Don't forget you're obviously free to work on other projects that are not related to the yeoman organization.

 This repository contains a [list of more demanding project](https://github.com/yeoman/Hackathons/labels/project) any team can start working on during a hackathon.